0atman/flaneurist/content/post/all-about-dat-brass.md

 ![Peabody Trust. (c) Stephen Craven (CC BY-SA 2.0)](https://i.imgur.com/i2jpwb7.jpg)

 All too soon, as is the case with underground travel, I found myself back in my own neighborhood.
-_"It's a mixed blessing"_, I thoguht to myself as I walked the few well-trod streets back to my rooms. _"The Underground gets one to the destination all-right, and quickly, but it does nothing for the *journey*"_.
+_"It's a mixed blessing"_,

+I thought to myself as I walked the few well-trodden streets back to my rooms,

+_"The Underground gets one to one's destination all right, and expediently, but it does nothing for the *journey*"_.